-I am a professionally qualified Counsellor and an Accredited and Registered Member of the BACP (British Association for Counselling and Psychotherapy).
+I am a professionally qualified Counsellor and Supervisor and an Accredited and Registered Member of the BACP (British Association for Counselling and Psychotherapy).
 This means that you can trust that I work in accordance with the BACP Ethical Framework for the Counselling Professions.

 As an Accredited BACP Member I am required to keep to a high standard of on-going training and development and attend monthly clinical supervision to ensure I provide all my clients with an ethical and safe professional service.

 I am experienced in supporting adults in areas including sexuality, relationships, and gender, as well as depression, childhood trauma, anxiety, and self-harming behaviours.
 I have a particular interest and experience in supporting neurodivergent clients; through the process of receiving diagnoses, and with associated mental health concerns including but not limited to depression, disordered eating, relational challenges, and executive functioning.

 I work within a humanistic integrative framework using elements of different counselling theories including person centred, existential and gestalt, to suit your individual needs.

 I am committed to centering the relationship between counsellor and client and see this as one of the key factors in a successful counselling partnership.
 To that end, I offer a free initial telephone consultation to allow a space for you to consider working with me, as well as committing to regularly reviewing the working relationship between us throughout the counselling process.